microsoft/sarif-tutorials/docs/Fitness-for-purpose-automatic-bug-filing.md

 - The `sarif rewrite` option `--insert VersionControlInformation;CodeSnippets` enriches the SARIF file with `run.versionControlProvenance` if it isn't already present, and with code snippets if they're not already present.

+    For the `CodeSnippets` enrichment to work, the SARIF Multitool must be run from the repository root directory.

 - The `sarif rebaseuris` command changes any absolute URIs to relative references with respect to `originalUriBaseIds`.<sup><a href="#note-1">1</a></sup>

-There is no way to automatically fix the rest of the criteria.
+There is no way to automatically enforce the rest of the criteria.

 ## The configuration file